|What is a good age to sign my child for sports?

 Not long ago parents would not be able to find a sport class for kids younger than 5 years old.
 But in the last 10-20 years this has changed.
 And not because the kids mature faster these days.
 It's because more and more parents now recognize that sports let their child meet other kids and learn the skills that will be beneficial for them later in life.
 Kids that are good with sports are popular in school and may even get a nod for college.
 Businesses were the first to recognize this trend and it's become relatively easy to sign your 4- and even 3-year-old up for sports.

-In 2002, the National Association for Sport and Physical Education (NASPE) followed by releasing the first ever physical activity guidelines for infants, toddlers and preschoolers (1).
-(Copies of the full document are available by calling 1-800-321-0789.
-The cost is $13 for non-members.
-Stock number is 304-10254.)
+In 2002, the National Association for Sport and Physical Education (NASPE - now part of SHAPE America – Society of Health and Physical Educators) followed by releasing the first ever physical activity guidelines for infants, toddlers and preschoolers (1).
+(Copies of the full document were available by calling 1-800-321-0789.
+The cost was $13 for non-members.
+Stock number was 304-10254.)

 Take home message from this document: